Skip to content

 The hotel has a picture-perfect view of the harbor, where ferries arrive and depart from the main docks.
 There is so much to take in: freighters passing in the Straits, boats docked in the island’s municipal marina, bicycle porters carefully balancing bags as they ride up the hotel’s hilly driveway, and a steady stream of horse-drawn taxis and island visitors bicycling along M-185, the state highway that encircles the island.

 “I think people are fascinated by the history of it; you don’t get a lot of that at most hotels,” Sehoyan said, when I interviewed him for the story.
-“The freight boats and the sailors and sail boats out on their moorings, it’s just beautiful out there, very relaxing.
+“The freight boats and the sailors and sailboats out on their moorings, it’s just beautiful out there, very relaxing.
 I think people leave relaxed.”

 Horses are used for everything on Mackinac Island, including transporting supplies to all of the hotels, shops, restaurants and resorts.